Charles-René de Bombelles

-Charles-René de Bombelles (6 November 1784–30 May 1856) was a French émigré nobleman, soldier, and the third husband of Marie Louise, Duchess of Parma.
+Charles-René de Bombelles (6 November 1784 – 30 May 1856) was a French émigré nobleman, soldier, and the third husband of Marie Louise, Duchess of Parma.
 Marie Louise was the widow of the French emperor Napoleon, and her marriage to Charles was morganatic.
 Charles had served in the Austrian army during the Napoleonic Wars, and he was Grand Chamberlain to Marie Louise prior to their marriage.

 Early life

-Charles-René de Bombelles was born in Versailles on November 6, 1784, and was the third child and third son of Marc Marie, Marquis de Bombelles and Marie-Angélique de Bombelles, as well as the grandson of Henri François de Bombelles.
-He was either one of seven children- six of whom who survived to adulthood, or one of four children, all of whom survived to adulthood.
-Among his siblings were Louis Phillipe (the Count of Bombelles, chamberlain to the Emperor of Austria and Austrian ambassador to Denmark), Henri François de Bombelles (tutor of Francis-Joseph, Emperor of Austria), Caroline Antoinette de Bombelles (lady of honor to the Duchess of Berry and wife of François de Biaudos de Casteja).
+Charles-René de Bombelles was born in Versailles on 6 November 1784 and was the third child and third son of Marc Marie, Marquis de Bombelles and Marie-Angélique de Bombelles, as well as the grandson of Henri François de Bombelles.
+He was either one of seven children - six of whom survived to adulthood, or one of four children, all of whom survived to adulthood.
+Among his siblings were Louis Phillipe (the Count of Bombelles, chamberlain to the Emperor of Austria and Austrian ambassador to Denmark), Henri François de Bombelles (tutor of Francis-Joseph, Emperor of Austria), Caroline Antoinette de Bombelles (lady of honour to the Duchess of Berry and wife of François de Biaudos de Casteja).

 His family, being nobles, fled from France to Austria during the French Revolution.
 When he reached his teens, he joined "the Austrian Mittrowsky regiment as ensign."
 In 1804, after some time in the military, was promoted to captain.
-In 1814, after the defeat of Napoleon, he returned toFrance to serve as aide-de-camp to Karl Philipp, Prince of Schwarzenberg, who was "the commander-in-chief of the coalition armies."
+In 1814, after the defeat of Napoleon, he returned to France to serve as aide-de-camp to Karl Philipp, Prince of Schwarzenberg, who was "the commander-in-chief of the coalition armies."
 Charles remained in Paris, serving as the Prince's aide-de-camp until he became a lieutenant of infantry.

 In 1814, soon after returning to France, Charles married Caroline Sabine Victoire de Poulhariez de Saint André de Foucaud.
 They had two children: a son, Louis de Bombelles, born 1817; and a daughter, Marie de Bombelles, born 1819.
 Soon after, Charles was widowed.
 It is unclear when exactly Caroline died (some sources place her death in 1834), but primary sources suggest that she died in Vienna in 1819, leaving her husband a widower with two children.